miqdadasaria/hospital_management/README.md

-# hospital_management
-The impact of management on hospital performance
+# The impact of management on hospital performance